yochaigal/cairn/wip/2e/making-monsters.md

 ### Saving Throws

 - You can rely on _saving throws_ to glean more information about a creature's abilities, specifically their ability to avoid death by physical trauma, magic, or poison.
 - Stat blocks will use a shorthand like (E1) or (F1) (Level 1 Elf or Fighter respectively).
-These are really helpful for quickly identifying at the creature's abilities.
+These are really helpful for quickly identifying the creature's abilities.
-- Consider adding descriptive tags such as "immune to toxic gas" or "good at dodging bullets" based on the saving throws.
+- Consider adding descriptive tags such as "immune to toxic gas" or "good at dodging" based on the saving throws.
 The following table should help determine which saving throws should result in an increase in one of the relevant ability scores.

 |                                |                    |
 | ------------------------------ | ------------------ |